lauasau/lauasau/README.md

 Welcome to my Github!
 I'm Laura 🤓 🩷

-- :woman_technologist: B.S Mathematics & Programming
+- B.S Mathematics & Programming :woman_technologist:
-- :balance_scale: M.S Criminal Justice Data Analytics
+- M.S Criminal Justice Data Analytics :balance_scale:

-##  :woman_technologist: About Me
+##  :memo: About Me
 I am currently working as a WITSEC Analyst in the Domestic Violence Unit at the Milwaukee County District Attorney's Office.

 * Transforming raw crime data into something investigators, prosecutors, and policymakers can actually act on.